GalvanizeOpenSource/math-essentials-for-data-science/docs/_sources/introduction.rst.txt

     ~$ pydoc numpy.linspace

-Visualizing linspace...
+The following plot visualizes ``linspace``.
+It is an important function, but it less important that you understand the plotting portion of the code.

 .. plot:: linspace-example.py
   :include-source:

 .. important:: Did you notice that ``arange`` starts counting at zero?
                Python uses zero based indexing, so the initial element of a sequence has index 0.

 This is a good time to introduce the idea that arrays may be made of different types of data, but they can only be one data type at a given time.

 >>> x = np.array([1,2,3])
 >>> x.dtype